MicrosoftDocs/win32-pr.de-de/desktop-src/CIMWin32Prov/cim-battery.md

 <span id="Windows_cannot_load_the_driver_for_this_device."></span><span id="windows_cannot_load_the_driver_for_this_device."></span><span id="WINDOWS_CANNOT_LOAD_THE_DRIVER_FOR_THIS_DEVICE."></span>

-**Der Treiber für dieses Gerät kann nicht geladen werden.** (2)
+**Windows kann den Treiber für dieses Gerät nicht laden.** (2)

 </dt> <dd></dd> <dt>

 <span id="The_driver_for_this_device_might_be_corrupted__or_your_system_may_be_running_low_on_memory_or_other_resources."></span><span id="the_driver_for_this_device_might_be_corrupted__or_your_system_may_be_running_low_on_memory_or_other_resources."></span><span id="THE_DRIVER_FOR_THIS_DEVICE_MIGHT_BE_CORRUPTED__OR_YOUR_SYSTEM_MAY_BE_RUNNING_LOW_ON_MEMORY_OR_OTHER_RESOURCES."></span>

-**Der Treiber für dieses Gerät ist möglicherweise beschädigt, oder das System verfügt über wenig Arbeitsspeicher oder andere Ressourcen.** (3)
+**Der Treiber für dieses Gerät ist möglicherweise beschädigt, oder ihr System hat möglicherweise nicht genügend Arbeitsspeicher oder andere Ressourcen.** (3)

 </dt> <dd></dd> <dt>

 <span id="This_device_is_not_working_properly._One_of_its_drivers_or_your_registry_might_be_corrupted."></span><span id="this_device_is_not_working_properly._one_of_its_drivers_or_your_registry_might_be_corrupted."></span><span id="THIS_DEVICE_IS_NOT_WORKING_PROPERLY._ONE_OF_ITS_DRIVERS_OR_YOUR_REGISTRY_MIGHT_BE_CORRUPTED."></span>

 **Dieses Gerät funktioniert nicht ordnungsgemäß.
-Einer der Treiber oder die Registrierung ist möglicherweise beschädigt.** (4)
+Einer der Treiber oder Ihre Registrierung ist möglicherweise beschädigt.** (4)

 </dt> <dd></dd> <dt>

 <span id="The_driver_for_this_device_needs_a_resource_that_Windows_cannot_manage."></span><span id="the_driver_for_this_device_needs_a_resource_that_windows_cannot_manage."></span><span id="THE_DRIVER_FOR_THIS_DEVICE_NEEDS_A_RESOURCE_THAT_WINDOWS_CANNOT_MANAGE."></span>

-**Der Treiber für dieses Gerät benötigt eine Ressource, die von Windows nicht verwaltet werden kann.** (5)
+**Der Treiber für dieses Gerät benötigt eine Ressource, die Windows verwaltet werden kann.** (5)

 </dt> <dd></dd> <dt>